Home Recipe IndexAppetizers Kimchi Deviled Eggs Recipe (Korean Deviled Eggs)

 • Remove your pot from heat and drain.
 Directly place your eggs into an ice bath.
 Then, once cool enough to touch, crack and peel your eggs.

 • Add the egg yolk mixture back into the egg whites using a spoon or piping bag.
 Then, top with the chopped kimchi, gochugaru, and toasted sesame seeds.
+You can also add the optional chives.

 • Serve immediately or chill until you wish to consume!
 Enjoy!